0xCaponte/0xCaponte.github.io/_posts/2025-03-20-First-Steps-in-Tech.md

 Other general advice:

-- **Don't lie.** If you get caught, you're done with that company or recruiter.
+- **Don't lie.** Show your proudest achievements but dont take credit that isnt your or claim knowledge you dont have.
+If you get caught, you are done with that company or recruiter.
 - **Limit buzzwords.** Use them sparingly and only where they make sense.
 - **Keep skills current.** Remove outdated ones to avoid questions you can't answer anymore.
 - **Address employment gaps and job-hopping.** Fill gaps with related activities or be ready to explain them.
-- **Freelancers and contractors** should highlight the variety of projects and clients they’ve worked with.
+- **Highlight key clients.** If you are a freelancer or contractor showcase the variety of projects and clients you have worked with.
-- **Provide context for your work.** Use metrics, show how much money or time was saved, number of users, growth, etc. Emphasize accomplishments that benefited the organization.
+- **Provide context for your work.** Use metrics, show how much money or time was saved, number of users, growth, etc. Emphasize individual contributions and accomplishments that benefited the organization.
-- **Avoid fancy templates.** Use ATS-friendly formats to ensure your CV is properly parsed, and you are not discarded during step 0.
+- **Avoid fancy CV templates.** Many companies start by doing an automated screening process using Applicant Tracking Systems (ATS), scanning for specific keywords and skills.
+So better use ATS-friendly formats to ensure your CV is properly parsed and you are not discarded during step 0.
 - **Get feedback.** Have someone review your CV for clarity and effectiveness.
+Ideally, someone who has hiring experience in the area.
+Some recruiters who respond might be open to sharing insights.
-- **For those with little experience,** projects will make up most of your CV.
+- **Those with little experience.** Projects will make up most of your CV.
 Build relevant, non-basic ones using standard industry tools.
 Document key decisions on a blog, GitHub, or X, explain your choices, implications, and thought process.

 ### Getting Interview Practice

 Interview practice is often overlooked but is actually a game-changer.
-Even experiences people can mess up due to being nervous or not having interviewed in a long time.
+Even experienced people can mess up due to being nervous or not having interviewed in a long time.
 Getting comfortable with the process improves performance and negotiation skills, so apply, even just for practice.
+Also, get comfortable with sharing your ideas, thought process, and asking questions.
+Don’t wait for the interviewer to bring it up, take the initiative and do it on your own.

 Some will say that taking interviews you won’t accept wastes the other side's time, but companies waste candidates' time all the time.
 So I say, be selfish, focus on yourself.
 You can always decline an offer later while keeping the door open, or even accept it.
 Who knows?